-The governance model proposed to the EIH in Social Innovation is illustrated in Figure 1.
+The governance model proposed to the EIH in Social Innovation is shown in Figure 1.

-Activities developed within this EIH will be grouped into 5 Programs, as depicted below.
-Each program will have a nominated Program Director, named by distinct RUN-EU members, who compose the Executive Board.
-Besides these 5 members, the Executive Board will include 2 other members, to comprehend one representative from each RUN-EU member.
+Activities developed within this EIH will be grouped into five programmes, as depicted below.
+Each programme will have a nominated Programme Director, named by distinct RUN-EU members, who compose the Executive Board.
+Besides these 5 members, the Executive Board will include two other members, to be comprised of one representative from each RUN-EU member.
 One EIH Director will be elected, among the Executive Board members, every 2 years, to assume the leadership of the EIH in Social Innovation.
-His/her responsibility will be to ensure the execution of programs, control objectives' attainment, prepare due reports and annual plans, integrate with the remaining operational structures of EIH and WPs of RUN-EU.
+His/her responsibility will be to ensure the execution of programmes, control objectives' attainment, prepare due reports and annual plans, integrate with the remaining operational structures of EIH and WPs of RUN-EU.

-Whether each EIH will be a legal entity, is to be discussed once the structure has been finalised.

-Attention will be given to the points of entry-procedures: where do we start activities, how do we proceed on this, etcetera.
+Whether each EIH will be a legal entity is to be discussed once the structure has been finalised.
+Attention will be given to the points of entrance procedures: where do we start activities, how do we proceed with this, etcetera.

 The connection between WP2 and WP5 will be emphasized and clarified to ensure smooth understanding and cooperation.
 Integration of overarching goals into secondary goals of other work packages such as WP3 - FASA, WP4 - SAP; WP 5 Research; WP6 - Mobility and MP7 - Joint / Double Degrees will be identified as part of each EIHs establishment and aligned to the overall RUN-EU strategic goals.

-Figure 10 - A Proposed EIH Governance Structure
+Figure 7 - A Proposed EIH Governance Structure